cwaldoch/cwaldoch.github.io/_posts/2018-02-09-Weekly-Roundup-No-2.md

 ### Weekly Roundup # 2 - February 9th, 2018

 Another week on the books.
 We've got more rockets, an administration operating without clearance, and a volatile market.
+I've added a new category of posts, "Notes".
+They'll be shorter thoughts, typically sketched out entirely during a commute or in a spare 15 minutes.

 ![](https://farm5.staticflickr.com/4748/39455823734_ee6e89f7d1_z.jpg)